IDPF/epubtestweb/README.md

 When there is a new version of the testsuite available, just run the import command again:
 `./runmain.sh import PATH/TO/epub-testsuite/content/30`

 All current evaluations will get ported over.
+Results will be cleared for any new or changed tests, and when users log in, they will see an alert informing them to update their evaluation(s).

 Overview of user permissions
 -------------